loeredami/DamiBytes/README.md

 # DaAssembly
 DaAssembly can be imagined like assembly, but simplified, directly streamed into memory.

-Since any data can be interpreted as an instruction you need to be careful, and check every section that is meant for data will be jumped over.
+Since any data can be interpreted as an instruction you need to be careful, and make sure every section that is meant for data will be jumped over.

-Every part of the programming, can be jumped to or linked to whether it is an instruction or not, using labels.
+Every part of the program, can be jumped to or linked to whether it is an instruction or not, using labels.

 ```sh
 bits 64